ivop/atari-bbc-basic/README.md

 To enter BASIC programs, the usual Atari E: (Editor) device driver is used for keyboard input and screen output.
 So unlike the BBC, you don't need a separate editor to comforably edit you programs.
 You can use the cursor keys to move around, make changes, and press RETURN to commit the changes.
-It correctly distinguishes between logical and physical lines, just like Atari BASIC, unless you change the WIDTH to something other than 0.
+It correctly distinguishes between logical and physical lines, just like Atari BASIC, unless you use ```WIDTH``` to change the terminal width to something other than 0.
-Don't do that, as the editor won't know where a logical line starts or ends anymore.
+**Don't do that**, as the editor won't know where a logical line starts or ends anymore.
 If you want different left or right margins, poke the appropriate Atari OS memory locations (LMARGN and RMARGN).

 ## Differences